ES-GNN: Generalizing Graph Neural Networks Beyond Homophily with Edge Splitting: Introduction

-Technically, we design a residual scoring mechanism, executed within each ES-layer, to distinguish the task-relevant and irrelevant connections among nodes.
-The node features are then allowed to propagate separately along these connections to produce disentangled representations, based on which graph edges can be classified more accurately in the next ES-layer.
-Finally, the task-relevant representation is granted for prediction.
-Meanwhile, we develop an Irrelevant Consistency Regularization (ICR) to regulate the task-irrelevant representations for capturing the least correlated information to the learning task at hand.
-To interpret our new algorithm theoretically, generalizing the smoothness assumption, we also conduct some analysis on ES-GNN and establish its connection with a graph signal denoising problem.

-To summarize, the main contributions of this work are three-fold: \begin{itemize} \item We propose a novel framework called ES-GNN for node classification tasks, which enables GNNs to go beyond the strong homophily assumption on graphs. \item We theoretically prove that our ES-GNN is equivalent to solving a graph denoising problem with a disentangled smoothness assumption, which interprets the improved generalization power on different types of networks. \item Extensive evaluations on 8 benchmark and 1 synthetic datasets show that ES-GNN consistently outperforms the state-of-the-art GNNs on graphs with various homophily levels, and give the largest error reduction of 17.4\%.
-More importantly, our ES-GNN enjoys a remarkable robustness against adversarial graphs and is able to alleviate the over-smoothing problem. \end{itemize}
+Technically, we design a residual scoring mechanism, executed within each ES-layer, to distinguish the task-relevant and irrelevant graph edges.
+The node features are then aggregated separately on these connections to produce disentangled representations, based on which graph edges can be classified more accurately in the next ES-layer.
+Finally, the task-relevant representations are granted for prediction.
+Meanwhile, an Irrelevant Consistency Regularization (ICR) is developed to regulate the task-irrelevant representations with the potential label-disagreement between adjacent nodes, for further reducing the classification-harmful information from the final predictive target.
+To interpret our new algorithm theoretically, generalizing the \textit{standard smoothness assumption}~\cite{ma2021unified}, we also conduct some analysis on ES-GNN and establish its connection with a \textit{disentangled graph signal denoising problem}.
+In summary, the main contributions of this work are four-fold: \begin{itemize} \item We propose a novel framework called ES-GNN for node classification tasks with one plausible hypothesis, which enables GNNs to go beyond the strong homophily assumption on graphs. \item We theoretically prove that our ES-GNN is equivalent to solving a graph denoising problem with a \textit{disentangled smoothness assumption}, which interprets its good performance on different types of networks. \item Extensive evaluations across 11 benchmark and 1 synthetic datasets illustrate ES-GNN's efficacy on graphs with varying homophily levels, achieving an average error reduction of 5.8\% over a broad spectrum of competitive methods. \item Importantly, ES-GNN is able to alleviate the over-smoothing problem and enjoys remarkable robustness against adversarial graphs.
+This shows that ES-GNN could still lead to excellent performance even if the \textit{disentangled smoothness assumption} may not hold practically. \end{itemize}